 Use Photo Stream to back up photos

-When you want to download the image to your Mac open the Photos app there and click on iCloud.
+When you want to download the image to your Mac, open the Photos app there and click on iCloud.
 You may need to wait for a moment while the Photo Stream updates itself, depending on how often you access the photo library on your Mac.
-Once the image you want appears, right click and choose Import.
+Once the image you want appears, right-click and choose Import.

 You can also save the image to your iPad by tapping Select picking that image, and then tapping Add To and selecting an Album to add it to.

-Get a bit of space for a photograph
+Get enough space for a photograph

 Erase and restore your iPhone